-We had the pleasure of talking with the Fort Bend Fit marathon training group about mindful running/walking and stretching, and how mindfulness can be used to improve performance.
+We had the pleasure of talking with the Fort Bend Fit marathon training group about mindfulness for athletes, stretching, and how awareness can be used to improve performance.

 What is mindfulness for athletes

 - Body awareness, or the ability to sense the body’s posture, joint and muscle movement, even state of mind – is essential for injury-free running.
 We practiced embodying this mindful awareness during our post-run stretch routine, scanning the body for stress, stiffness, pain, or just niggles.

 2. Applying this awareness to running or walking helps us to notice when we collapse out of posture as we begin to fatigue, or clench our hands or jaw, or when we become lost in thought and drift away from the present moment.

 3. Deep breathing is our most important tool.
 Using breath as our focus is a sure way to stay present and aware.
 We breathe rhythmically through the nose in step with our strides.
 Deep rhythmic breathing can lower your heart rate so that your perceived effort feels less stressful.

 Why Mindfulness for athletes?

 Mindfulness is paying attention to the here and now, not dwelling on the past or future.
 It is only from the perspective of the observer that we can discern our movement, posture, attitude.

 From the position of observer, we coach ourselves to refocus, recall our training objective for the day, adjust our form, pace or stride, so that we can run effortlessly in balance and avoid injuries.
 This effortlessness is sometimes called flow, or in-the-zone.